AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

 ## Reviewing BylineImplTest.java {#reviewing-bylineimpltest-java}

-At this point, the JUnit test file is an empty Java class.
+At this point, the JUnit test file is an empty Java&trade; class.

 1. Update the file with the following code: